mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

         },
         "attributes": {
             "type": "object",
-            "description": "Attributes to be used to generate the form to manage the Custom Resource", "additionalProperties": {
+            "description": "Attributes to be used to generate the form to manage the Infrastructure Resource", "additionalProperties": {
             "type": "object",
             "properties": {